Everything Kaye...Storytelling

 "Oh", I said very confused.
 "Will it be open tomorrow?"

-I gave up and we drove on, we were about an hour away from the resort.
-I didn't want to intrude with my family on Nola so we decided to book two nights at the resort.
-The resort seem like it would be fun, everything will be in one place and we wouldn't have to drive around.
-As we passed a park the kids wanted to know if we could stop and play, so we decided to stop and have a picnic.
-It will be a good way to finish off a lot of the food that we brought down from Ohio, the kids kind of slept the majority of the trip so there is a lot of food.
-Nola had planned a family breakfast for us, a way to introduce us to her family.
+I gave up and we drove on.
+We were about an hour away from the resort.
+I didn't want to intrude on Nola so I decided to book two nights at the resort.
+The resort seemed like it would be fun, and everything would be in one place.
+No driving around in an unfamiliar place.
+As we passed a park, the kids wanted to know if we could stop so they could play.
+It will be a good way to finish off a lot of the food that we brought down with us.
+We left at 4 o'clock in the morning , so they had slept the majority of the trip.
+Nola had planned a family brunch for us in the morning, as a way to introduce the kids to each other, and her parents would be there too.

 The parking lot was set up on a hill and you had to walk down from the parking lot down a rocky path that led to the playground and the pond.
-As we finish eating my oldest daughter asked for the keys to the car so she can retrieve her book and her journal.
+As we finish eating my eldest daughter Stacie, asked for the keys to the car; so she can retrieve her book and her journal.
 She was at that age where she thought she was too old to play on the playground.
 My youngest daughter Olivia was walking around eating her cheese curls.

 "Don't get too close to them Olivia."